 Posting your jobs on a healthcare job board allows you to be found by the right job seekers.
 These niche job boards are tailored solely to your industry, so they can make discovery easier for you and the job seeker.

 “Candidates on general boards have to sift through thousands of openings without healthcare-specific filters or functionality,” says Kelly.
 “An industry-specific board makes it easier for them to find the job they’re looking for faster, because the categories and fields are focused on this one industry.
 This way you get a larger pool of healthcare workers viewing and applying to jobs.”

 Don’t Overlook Down-the-Road Benefits

 You can see how posting jobs on a niche job board can positively impact the talent acquisition team’s goals, including improving time-to-fill and decreasing cost-per-hire.
 Additionally, the benefits of using a healthcare-specific job board can extend to increased employee engagement, reduced turnover, higher quality care, and improved patient satisfaction scores.

 Healthcare organizations need to look at the importance of the recruiting function, and how, if recruiters are able to bring more high-quality talent into the organization, that level of quality will cascade through everything else employees do, ultimately impacting the delivery of patient care.

 If recruiters are able to more efficiently source candidates, “then the quality of the hires and the hiring process improves,” says Parlin.
 “And then turnover is reduced and employee engagement increases.
-That increases the quality of care you give patients.
+That increases the quality of care you’re able to give.
 It’s like a waterfall.
 It all starts at having a great employee base and a great talent acquisition strategy, and that begins with the recruitment function.”

 Recruiting quality talent in order to deliver quality care is key for the overall success of any healthcare organization, and using a healthcare-specific job board is one step recruiters can take to hone in on sourcing the right candidates.